lorddev/utilities/README.md

 ### Crypt

-Bi-directional encryption methods useful for storing credit cards or encrypting passwords or API keys to save in a project's configuration files.
-This is not recommend for use with user's site credentials as those should be one-way; also, site login credentials often require an encrypted password to match a _stored_ encrypted password, and this algorithm doesn't create identical strings every time.
+Bidirectional encryption methods useful for storing credit cards or encrypting passwords or API keys to save in a project's configuration files.
+(Not recommend for use with user's site credentials as those should use one-way encryption.)

 ### RssConverter